loighic/loighic.github.io/_pages/macro/pt1b/supply.md

 ###### Changes to the price of inputs

-The inputs used to produce goods are \[resources\]() and intermediate goods.
+The inputs used to produce goods are [resources](http://localhost:4000/macro/intro1/) and intermediate goods.
 The cotton that is grown in Mississippi, for instance, is a resource; the cloth that is made from that cotton and used to make clothing is an intermediate good.

-When the price of inputs increases, supply will decrease (and so the supply curve will shift to the left).
-When the price of inputs decreases, supply will increase (and so the supply curve will shift to the right).
+When the price of inputs increases, supply will decrease---and so the supply curve will shift to the left.
+When the price of inputs decreases, supply will increase---and so the supply curve will shift to the right.

 ###### Changes in weather and climate

-Changes in weather and climate especially affect the production of agricultural goods, although non-agricultural goods can also be affected.
+Changes in weather and climate affect, especially, the production of agricultural goods, although non-agricultural goods can also be affected.
 For instance, infrastructure can be damaged or worker productivity can impacted by extreme weather.

 If changes to weather and climate interfere with the production of a good, supply will decrease.
 If changes to weather and climate improve the production of a good, supply will increase.

 ###### Changes in technology

 We will define **technology** as the knowledge used to turn resources into goods and services.
 This includes knowing how to use computers, computer programs, and now A.I., but it also covers a vast array of other knowledge.
 Agricultural practices are a good example.
-The importance of rotating the crops that are grown on a piece of farm land has been known for thousands of years, but the development of the "\[Norfolk four-course system\]( https://www.britannica.com/topic/Norfolk-four-course-system)"---planting wheat, turnips, barley, and clover over four consecutive years without a fallow year---was one of the central innovations that drove the British Agricultural Revolution, which began in the mid-1600s and lasted for over 200 years.
+It has been known for thousands of years that rotating the crops that are grown on a piece of farm land will increase yields.
+But the development of the "[Norfolk four-course system](https://www.britannica.com/topic/Norfolk-four-course-system)" in the 17th century---planting wheat, turnips, barley, and clover over four consecutive years without a fallow year---was one of the central innovations that drove the British Agricultural Revolution.
+This was a change in technology that increased supply.

 If technology increases---that is, the knowledge about how to turn resources into goods and services increases or improves---then supply will increase.
 If technology decreases, then supply will decrease---although decreases in the knowledge itself is much less common than increases.